AlexKordic/The-real-history-of-async-networking/README.md

 The WinSock API was designed with heavy influence from the BSD non-blocking sockets from the Unix world.
 The BSD interface is still very relevant in the Unix world today but has been (optionally) partly replaced with a different interface in the Windows world.

 ## Windows 3.1 (1992)
-As a point of reference, not really related to networking but more of a design pattern acknowledgement.
+As a point of reference, not really related to networking but more of a design pattern acknowledgment.
 The Win16 API from Windows 3.1 had C programmers build async GUI programs pretty much the exact same way as they would build an async networking app.
 By having one user space thread call `GetMessage` in a loop, the thread would block until an event (here called a message) was available:

 ```c
 // the event-loop